The Amusement Park

 The Amusement Park is a 1975 American psychological horror film directed and edited by George A. Romero from a screenplay by Wally Cook.
 It stars Lincoln Maazel, Harry Albacker, Phyllis Casterwiler, Pete Chovan and Sally Erwin.
-Produced in 1973, the film premiered at the American Film Festival in New York in June 1975.
-It did not receive any further release at the time.
-The film was commissioned by the Lutheran Service Society of Western Pennsylvania as an educational film about elder abuse, but was shelved after completion.
-It was considered lost until 2017, when a 16 mm print was rediscovered.
-The film underwent restoration and the new 4K version premiered in Pittsburgh on October 12, 2019.
+Filmed in 1973, it was commissioned by the Lutheran Service Society of Western Pennsylvania as an educational film about elder abuse.
+The Amusement Park is one of Romero's only films to be devoid of supernatural elements.